-Job Corps offers hands-on training in more than 100 career technical areas, including: automotive and machine repair, construction, finance and business services, health care, hospitality, information technology, manufacturing, renewable resources, and many more.
-All training programs are aligned with industry certifications and are designed to meet the requirements of today's careers.
+Job Corps offers hands-on training in more than 100 career training areas, including: automotive and machine repair, construction, finance and business services, health care, hospitality, information technology, manufacturing, renewable resources, and many more.
+All training programs are aligned with industry-recognized credentials and are designed to meet the requirements of today's careers.

 Courses in independent living, employability skills, and social skills are offered to all Job Corps students in order to help them make the transition into the workplace.
 For more information, please see our Recruiting Website.

 Job Corps has 125 centers nationwide, including the District of Columbia and Puerto Rico.
 Please see our Locations page to find the Job Corps center nearest you.

 Job Corps is a tuition-free training and education program that connects eligible young men and women with the skills and educational opportunities they need to establish real careers.
 A voluntary program administered by the U.S. Department of Labor, Job Corps provides eligible young people with an opportunity to gain the experience they need to begin a career or advance to higher education.
 To find out more about the Job Corps program, please feel free to explore our Website, and in particular, our About Job Corps page.

 Job Corps offers career technical training in more than 100 career training areas.

 Students also receive academic training and tutoring options in several areas including English Language Learning, reading, writing, science, and math.
 Professional development opportunities are offered in order to help students transition into the workplace.

 Job Corps offers career planning, on-the-job training, and job placement.
 In addition, Job Corps provides students three meals a day, basic medical care, and clothes and supplies needed for their training.
 All students also receive a small stipend to pay for toiletries and other similar items.